 - in the 16th century he ended famine by guiding Italian ships carrying wheat out of a storm to the starving Corfiots,

 - twice in the 17th century he fought the plague off the island by chasing and beating with a cross the half-old woman and half-beast disease

 - in the 18th century he defended the island against the naval siege of the Turks by destroying most of their fleet with a storm

-In relation to these achievements three Game Modes (GM) were designed:
+To represent these achievements three Game Modes were designed respectively: